Tammy Hembrow Spills Out Of Skin-Tight Strapless Tie-Dye Romper That Puts Her Booty On Full Display

-Tammy Hembrow took to popular social media site Instagram on Thursday to get her followers’ pulses racing with a short video clip featuring a tie-dye romper that barely covered her sculpted figure.
+Tammy Hembrow took to popular social media site Instagram on Thursday to get her followers’ pulses racing with a short video clip featuring a tie-dye romper, which barely covered her sculpted figure.

-In the video, the model shows off her flawless, bronzed skin in a tight, super short tie-dye romper.
-The strapless top draws the eye to her busty chest while the extra-short bottom half exposes most of her sculpted legs and famed backside.
+In the video, the model showed off her flawless bronzed skin in a tight, super short tie-dye romper.
+The strapless top drew the eye to her busty chest while the extra-short bottom half exposed most of her sculpted legs and famed backside.

-Throughout the video, the 25-year-old shows off all angles of her body, making sure her followers get a glimpse of her booty as the material of the romper is pulled up into a semi-thong.
-At the end of the clip, her followers get an eyeful of the angel wing tattoo on her upper back.
+Throughout the video, the 25-year-old showed off all angles of her body, making sure her followers got a glimpse of her booty as the material of the romper was pulled up into a semi-thong.
+At the end of the clip, her followers got an eyeful of the angel wing tattoo on her upper back.

-The mother-of-two completed the look with her long, blonde tresses pulled back into a bun with a few loose strands framing her face and thick black lashes.
+The mother of two completed the look with her long, blonde tresses pulled back into a bun with a few loose strands framing her face and thick black lashes.
 She also added a touch of pink lip gloss and accessorized with a simple gold bracelet and rings.

-In the caption of the sexy video, the fitness guru tells her 9.7 million followers that tie dye is having a moment and she’s ready for it, followed by a shout out to fashion brand Fashion Nova, the designer of the romper.
+In the caption of the sexy video, the fitness guru told her 9.7 million followers that tie dye is having a moment, and she’s ready for it, followed by a shout out to fashion brand Fashion Nova, the designer of the romper.

 The model’s followers went crazy for her latest look, as is typical with her Instagram posts.
 The video earned over 300,000 likes in the first day of being posted and thousands of comments full of compliments for Tammy and emoji ranging from hearts to fire and heart-eyed smileys.